 Hidden among the labyrinthine streets of Tbilisi’s old town, Bar Laboratorium 13 feels satisfyingly exclusive.
 With a superb balcony overlooking the Tbilisi skyline, this is the best place in town for after dinner drinks.
 Stay for the carefully crafted cocktails and you might even meet an expat or two.

 If you like your dinner accompanied by a generous helping of live music, look no further than Zazanova.
-Located on Revaz Laghidze Street, this American-influenced restaurant is just a five minute walk from our Radisson Blu Iveria Hotel, Tbilisi.
+Located on Revaz Laghidze Street, this American-influenced restaurant is just a five minute walk from our Radisson Blu Iveria Hotel, Tbilisi City Centre.
 Traditional Georgian cuisine this is not - like the music, much of the menu is inspired by the owner's time in New Orleans.
 Try to spot the difference between Creole and Cajun dishes - the former style includes tomatoes, the latter doesn't.

 Read all about it

 At escapist art café Book Corner, vintage paperbacks are found in just about every nook and cranny - even the restrooms.
 With its assortment of soups - try the hearty chicken noodle with tagliatelle - and simple pizzas, it's an excellent lunch spot.
 For something really indulgent, try the tiropita, a rich, buttery pasty filled with layers of cheese.